About Don't Fret Productions™ and the inventor.

 My name is Nick Ravagni.

 I'm the CEO of Don't Fret Productions™.
-When I was five, I started playing guitar, and shortly thereafter, I came up with the original idea for the Don't Fret Note Map™.
+When I was five, I started playing guitar, and shortly thereafter, I came up with the original idea for the Don't Fret Note Map™ to show how to play guitar.
 At eight, I filed for a utility patent, (5,920,023) and received it when I was ten.
 I received a supplemental patent (6,452,081) based on my original invention when I was 12.

 One of my goals in life has always been to help people acquire the gift of music.
 I continue to try to achieve that goal.
 One of my biggest personal enjoyments is playing guitar.
 I know how beneficial it is to me to be able to pick up my guitar and "play the stress away".
-That's one reason I feel it's important to promote guitar playing; it's a better stress releiver than many pharmasuticals, and the only side-effect is wanting to play more often.
+Science has proven that learning to play guitar helps to lower stress levels and can improve overall quality of life.

-I am now 20, and I've started two more companies.
-My other music instruction company is Fretless Finger Guides™ which currently manufactures Note Guides for half-size Violin.
+I am now 22, and I run two more companies.
+My other music instruction company is Fretless Finger Guides™ which currently manufactures fingerboard note locators for full size and half size violins.
 Eventually, I hope to have maps for all stringed, necked instruments with or with out frets.

 My third company, Computer Works Northwest involves network administration and security, computer repair, educational lecturing, web site design (such as this site) and construction of high-end custom computers and servers.